FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 # Modelling Process

 # Data Preparation
-The data was scraped from the website with the assistance of Scott.
+The data was scraped from the website.
 It was then joined using SQLDF.
 Since the Roster table entries were less than those in per game, we did an inner join with the Roster table and game table to get only the variables in both tables.
 We then did a left join on the Salaries table as the base table with this joined table.